-- Keywords: Machine Learning, Graph Neural Network, Invariance and Equivariance, Physical Simulation
+- Keywords: Machine Learning, Graph Neural Network, Invariance, Equivariance, Simulation, Mesh

 - Abstract: Graphs are one of the most important data structures for representing pairwise relations between objects.
 Specifically, a graph embedded in a Euclidean space is essential to solving real problems, such as physical simulations.
 A crucial requirement for applying graphs in Euclidean spaces to physical simulations is learning and inferring the isometric transformation invariant and equivariant features in a computationally efficient manner.
 In this paper, we propose a set of transformation invariant and equivariant models based on graph convolutional networks, called IsoGCNs.
 We demonstrate that the proposed model has a competitive performance compared to state-of-the-art methods on tasks related to geometrical and physical simulation data.
 Moreover, the proposed model can scale up to graphs with 1M vertices and conduct an inference faster than a conventional finite element analysis, which the existing equivariant models cannot achieve.